martgnz/journocoders-geogrid/README.md

   .attr('fill', d => density.get(d.properties.GSS_CODE));
 ```

 As you can see, we use our `density` variable with a getter, passing as an argument the column that has the ID in the cartography.
-Reload the page and oops!
-No colour...

-Of course, as we haven't created a colour scale.
+Of course, as we haven't created a colour scale so you won't see anything.
 There are dozens of methods inside D3 to make this simple.
 For our purposes a simple [threshold scale](https://github.com/d3/d3-scale#threshold-scales) will work.
-The areas with less than 1 job per person will be coloured in red, and the ones with more than one will be painted in orange.
+The areas with less than 1 job per person will be coloured in red, and the ones with more than one will be painted in blue.

+Go to the beginning, after our initial projection declaration, and add

 ```javascript
 const z = d3.scaleThreshold()